-Correspondence from DPIE demonstrating conformance with Section 24-131 of the Subdivision Regulations for unsafe soils is not required at this time and no further action is needed as it relates to this application.
-The County may require a soils report, in conformance with CB-94-2004 during future phases of development and/or at time of permit.
+Correspondence from DPIE demonstrating conformance with Section 24-131 of the Subdivision Regulations for unsafe soils is not required at this time, and no further action is needed as it relates to this application.
+The County may require a soils report, in conformance with Prince George's County Council Bill CB-94-2004, during future phases of development and/or at the time of permit.